User Guide

 -

-adds a task with the description “Prepare pitch” to the group and is markedNot done
+addT d/Prepare pitchadds a task with the description “Prepare pitch” to the group and is markedNot doneby default.

 Deleting a task from the current group: deleteT